shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 Some game structures can be metaphors
 Narration can be Atmospheric or Narrative

+ **Plot and characters** are things video games find verry difficult to deal.

 Avoid Red Herring (something that misleads or distracts from a relevant or important question)

 ## Embedded / Explicit